percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 ### 1.1 Goals

 - A single new field, `spec.mysql.replicationChannels`, on the existing `PerconaServerMySQL` CRD configures the replica side of cross-site replication.
-- Works for both `clusterType: group-replication` and `clusterType: async`, but the initial implementation will cover only `group-replication`.
+- Supports `clusterType: group-replication` only in this initial release.
+Async-clusterType support is deferred (see Non-Goals).
 - Topology: **M sources → N replicas**.
-Each replica CR declares one or more named replication channels; each channel can list multiple source endpoints with weights.
+Each replica CR declares one or more named replication channels; each channel can list multiple source endpoints (used as seeds for GR membership discovery).
 - MySQL-native source failover via `SOURCE_CONNECTION_AUTO_FAILOVER = 1`.
 For GR sources, `asynchronous_connection_failover_add_managed()` tracks membership changes inside the source cluster automatically.
 - Replica enforces `super_read_only = ON` on its primary while replicating, to prevent application split-brain.
 - Promotion is user-driven by editing the CR (removing the channels).
 No automatic cross-site failover.